 Tuna is a very popular fish that is often cooked and served with rice.
-It can be eaten as an entrée or side dish, but it is also used in sandwiches and salads.
+It can be eaten as an entrée or side dish and made into a tuna salad for a big group.
+But it is also used in sandwiches.
 Most of the time, people would eat raw tuna with dressing on it.

 But today, we will discuss how long you should keep tuna salad in the fridge before it gets bad.
 Whether it is raw tuna salad or canned tuna salad, both of them have shelf lives that only last within a certain period.
 Also, we have written down the proper storage tips to keep the quality at its best.